Welcome to the New 91.3 FM, providing public radio to the Permian Basin.

 Bayla Metzger, Intern firstname.lastname@example.org

-West Texas Public Radio is currently accepting applications for the 2017 Second Session.
-This is a 6-month internship running July 3 through December 22.
+West Texas Public Radio is currently accepting applications for the 2018 First Session.
+This is a 6-month internship running January 2 through June 29.
 This is a paid internship and housing is provided.
 The program is open to recent college graduates and other interested individuals.

 Interns at West Texas Public Radio have a unique opportunity to gain hands-on experience in many areas of public radio operations, including audio production and engineering, broadcast announcing and reporting, non-profit development strategies, and public media content creation.
 Interns participate in a full-time work week, and assist with everything from basic daily operations to unique programming events, such as fundraising drives and regional news coverage.

 Required Application Materials: a cover letter, a resume, and two references.
 Letters of recommendation are optional.
 Interested individuals should send application materials to email@example.com.
-Applications are due on Friday, May 12.
+Applications are due on Friday, November 17 by 5 PM.

-KXWT welcomes Zoe Kurland and Travis Lux to the First Session of 2017.
+KXWT welcomes Caroline Halter and Elizabeth Trovall to the First Session of 2017.

 Code of Ethics